Kansas State League

 The Kansas State League was a minor league baseball league in the United States that intermittently operated in the state of Kansas in the late 19th century and into the early 20th century.

 History

 The Kansas State League was first established in 1887 as a Minor League Baseball "no classification" league and existed for that year only.

 The league continued again and played in 1895 to 1896 as a "no classification" league.

 Progressing into the 20th century, the circuit played in 1905–1906 as a class D league and this stint lasted two years.

-The last segment of the league operated as a class D league from 1909–1911, and 1913–1914.
+The last segment of the league operated as a class D league from 1909 to 1911, and 1913–1914.
 The original Kansas State League ceased operation in 1911, merged with the Central Kansas League, and the 1912 season was played under the CKL name.
 In 1913, the CKL switched back to the Kansas State League name.
 After the 1914 season the league permanently disbanded.